 Each year the Co-operatives Secretariat (a unit within Agriculture Canada) publishes a series of reports on the state of cooperatives within Canada.
 Some of these reports are regular publications, such as Co-operatives in Canada and Top 50 Non-financial Co-operatives in Canada, and others are one-off research reports, such as Profile of Canadian Agricultural Co-operatives (1998-2002).
-In reading these reports, one is struck by at least two very clear patterns: first, the economic dominance of agriculture, broadly speaking, within Canadian cooperatives.
-These "agricultural" cooperatives include farm marketing cooperatives that dominate the top 50 non-financial cooperatives and account for about one-quarter of revenues; farm supply cooperatives (fertilizers and chemicals, animal feed, seed, building materials, and petroleum products); cooperatives in fishing; and production co-ops in services such as grazing, agricultural machinery, animal reproduction, forestry, and handicrafts, the largest two components being management of feeder finance operations and grazing operations.
-The most recent figures indicate that agricultural cooperatives represent only 15% of non-financial cooperatives in Canada, but about 45% of revenues (Co-operatives Secretariat, 2011).
-The economic dominance of agricultural cooperatives occurs at a time when Canada is heavily urban in its makeup.
+In reading these reports, one is struck by at least two very clear patterns: first, the economic dominance of agriculture, broadly speaking, within Canadian cooperatives and account for about one-quarter of revenues; farm supply cooperatives (fertilizers and chemicals, animal feed, seed, building materials, and petroleum products); cooperatives in fishing; and production co-ops in services such as grazing, agricultural machinery, animal reproduction, forestry, and handicrafts, the largest two components being management of feeder finance operations and grazing operatives in Canada, but about 45% of revenues (Co-operatives Secretariat, 2011).
+The economic dominance of agricultural cooperatives coccurs at a time when Canada is heavily urban in its makeup.